palo-it-th/LLM-Bash-Agent/examples/ReAct-Sample.md

 # ReAct Prompt Samples

 These are sample prompts for using ReAct on various topics.
 You could continue this by using this prompt.
+Note that this is a basic example to get to know how ReAct works.
+In real working environment, you must feed your own observation or the environment.
 ```
 Continue to write another topic other than Mind Reader and Bash Agent from this article
 Article: Copy and Paste below article in your AI Assistant